 Butter: Butter is essential to this recipe.
 We haven't tried it with dairy free butter but it might work!

-Eggs: We don't recommend substituting eggs, but you can read this article on Egg Substitutions for Baking if you need to substitute.
+Eggs: We don't recommend substituting eggs, but you can read this article on how to substitute for eggs in brownies.
 Try it at your own risk!

 Vanilla Extract: Helps to add flavor, we don't recommend substituting, but it will be fine if you skip it or use imitation vanilla.